IndraGunawan/symfony-docs/routing.rst

 argument named ``$post``.
 It also hints the "param converter" to look up the corresponding ``BlogPost`` object from the database using the slug.

-.. versionadded:: 7.1

-    Route parameter mapping was introduced in Symfony 7.1.

 When mapping multiple entities from route parameters, name collisions can occur.
 In this example, the route tries to define two mappings: one for an author and one for a category; both using the same ``name`` parameter.
 This isn't allowed because